How to Hide Comments on Instagram

 If the brand refuses to do anything about these offensive comments, it appears that they’ve stopped maintaining their account.
 All of the fans that are authentically engaging with these Instagram posts become less likely to engage with the team’s future posts – and how do professional sports organizations invite new fans from non-white male communities if their social stream is cluttered with sexually lewd, racist, and anti-LGBTQ slurs?

 In turn, this lack of engagement means Instagram’s algorithms keep the team’s posts from reaching their target audiences.
 Even worse, ignoring inappropriate comments can show that the brand isn’t sensitive to hateful or discriminating content.
-And keep in mind that the youth population following the team will be exposed to all of this.
+And keep in mind that the youth population following the team will be exposed to all

 Turn Off Commenting, Hide Offensive Comments, or Delete Them?